Project-GrADyS/gradys-simulations/README.md

 Recently some more configurations were added to the *.ini* file.
 They were created to test and measure the results of a simple simulation with a single drone collecting data from a couple of sensors.
 The simplicity of these simulations is intentional as it allows us to measure the effect that different parameters have on the collection rate and range of the vehicle.
 The configs set up [simulation campaigns](https://doc.omnetpp.org/omnetpp/manual/#sec:run-sim:simulation-campaigns) that help us figure out the parameters we should use to better reflect the numbers we observe on real-life experiments.

 To aid us in interpreting this data we implemented data reporting to the modules used in these configs.
 When the parameter campaigns run they generate several *.vec* and other OMNeT++ statistical files.
 By using OMNeT++'s built in data analysis tools we can extrant information from these runs.
+To learn more about how to use these files to generate visualizations using the OMNeT++ IDE, check it's [User Guida](https://doc.omnetpp.org/omnetpp/UserGuide.pdf).
 Here are some examples:

 ![Statistics example](./assets/anaylsis_showcase.png)